 Research Expertise and Interest

-Porter’s 2013 book, Complex Communities: The Archaeology of Early Iron Age West-Central Jordan, won the American Schools of Oriental Research 2014 G.E.
-Wright Book Award.
-A co-edited volume, Remembering the Dead in the Ancient Near East: Recent Contributions from Bioarchaeology and Mortuary Archaeology appeared in 2014.
-Porter’s research has been funded by the National Science Foundation, the American Philosophical Society, the Max Van Berchem Foundation, the Warren G. Hellman Fellows Fund, and the Louis J. Kolb Society of Fellows at the University of Pennsylvania.
-He is a founding board member of the Institute for Field Research (www.ifrglobal.org), a non-profit organization that supports excellence in archaeological field school training.
+Porter’s research and museum projects have been funded by the National Science Foundation, the National Endowment for the Humanities, the American Philosophical Society, the Grammy Museum Foundation, the Max Van Berchem Foundation, the Koret Foundation, the Hearst Foundations, the Warren G. Hellman Fellows Fund, and the Louis J. Kolb Society of Fellows at the University of Pennsylvania.
+From 2011 to 2021, he was a founding board member of the Institute for Field Research (www.ifrglobal.org), a non-profit organization that supports excellence in archaeological field school training.

 Porter, Benjamin (In press) “The climate crisis, cultural heritage, and the future of archaeology in the Middle East.”
 In Archaeological Ethics in Practice.
 Annual Review of the American Schools of Overseas Research.
 S. Lepinski and S. Costello, eds.
 (Preprint).

 Farahani, Alan, Melissa Kutner, Danielle Steen Fatkin, and Benjamin Porter (in press) “High resolution spatial analysis of archaeobotanical remains from a kitchen context in Imperial Late Antique (ca. 600 CE) Dhiban, Central Jordan.”
 Journal of Field Archaeology.